jaideng1/bazaar-stocks/README.md

 # bazaar-stocks

-A stocks application for the Bazaar.
+A stocks application for the Bazaar in Hypixel SkyBlock.

 There isn't an actual application yet, you have to run it using Node.js and Electron right now.